Allows to access remote servers without creating a Distributed table.

 remote table function is less optimal than creating a

 Distributed table because in this case the server connection is re-established for every request.
 Also, if hostnames are set, the names are resolved, and errors are not counted when working with various replicas.
 When processing a large number of queries, always create the

-Distributed table ahead of time, and don’t use the remote table function.
+Distributed table ahead of time, and do not use the remote table function.